Marietta Peabody Tree: Later life

 She and her husband remained married, though estranged.
 Ronald Tree died of a stroke on July 14, 1976, in London, while Marietta was in New York.

 Her affair with English architect Richard Llewelyn-Davies ended with his sudden death in 1981.

-Tree supported herself in later years by getting herself appointed to some well paid directorships, including the boards of CBS, Pan Am, and Lend Lease Corporation of Australia.
+Tree supported herself in later years by getting herself appointed to several well-paid directorships, including the boards of CBS, Pan Am, and Lendlease of Australia.
 She also served as women's trustee on the board of the University of Pennsylvania.

 In 1987 she appeared in the Danny Huston film Mr. North, released about a month before John Huston died of emphysema on August 28, 1987.

 Death

-Tree died of breast cancer on August 15, 1991, at her home in New York.
+Tree died of breast cancer on August 15, 1991, in New York Hospital.

 Character

-Isaiah Berlin characterized her political standing as "a progressive, liberal figure who was mixed up with a lot of naive left-wing sympathizers."
+Isaiah Berlin characterized her political leanings as "a progressive, liberal figure who was mixed up with a lot of naive left-wing sympathizers."
 As the feminist movement gained momentum in the 1960s, Marietta refused to support its cause, and in 1967 she refused to sign three resolutions pertaining to women's rights.